per1234/HTU21D_SoftI2C/README.md

 # HTU21D_SoftI2C
-This is an Arduino library for HTU21D, Si7021 and SHT21 Digital Humidity & Temperature Sensor
+This is an Arduino library for HTU21D, Si7021 and SHT21 Digital Humidity & Temperature Sensor.
+The library was ported for Arduino/ ATtiny using SoftwareI2C, which allows any two pins to be SDA & SCL.

+The Library was forked from: https://github.com/enjoyneering/HTU21D.
+It depends on todbot's SoftI2CMaster library https://github.com/todbot/SoftI2CMaster

 Supports all sensors features: